Sustainability at MGSD

 The committee worked to collect energy use data for all facilities in the district and identified opportunities for energy and cost savings.

 With school board and administrative backing, in October - December 2020, the committee worked together to write and apply for a grant from the Public Service Commission of Wisconsin as part of their Energy Innovation Grant Program.
 In April 2021, the District was awarded $250,000 from the PSC.
 The committee also applied for $50,000 from Focus on Energy, which the district was awarded.
-And an additional $30,000 from FOE is expected.
+An additional $30,000 from FOE is expected.